-The changes made to the reporting model are designed to help tell the “financial story” of nonprofit organizations.
+The reporting model changes should help tell the “financial story” of nonprofit organizations.
 This recent Journal of Accountancy article describes the rationale for the proposed changes.

-The timeline for introduction of the new reporting framework is slated to be 2016.
+The introduction of the new reporting framework should occur in 2016.
 The board is seeking public comment on the proposed Accounting Standards Update before issuing a final standard.
-Comments can be emailed to firstname.lastname@example.org by Aug.
+You can email comments to email@example.com by Aug.
 20.

 Uniform Grant Guidance

-If your organization receives federal funding, you are probably aware that the Uniform Grant Guidance (UGG) was issued in December 2014.
+If your organization receives federal funding, you are probably aware of December 2014’s Uniform Grant Guidance (UGG).
 Entities subject to UGG will need to implement conforming administrative requirements and cost principles for all new Federal awards made after December 26, 2014, and to additional funding to existing awards (referred to as funding increments) made after that date.

-The UGG brings under one big tent all the Office of Management and Budget (OMB) regulatory guidance that was previously issued in separate circulars (A110, A102, A122, and A133) in order to update and unify.
+The UGG brings under one big tent all the Office of Management and Budget (OMB) regulatory guidance that they previously issued in separate circulars.

-Contract recipients need to familiarize themselves with the new guidance, as, not surprisingly, there are some areas of nuanced change and some, such as procurement guidelines, with substantial changes.
-The government is providing a grace period of one full fiscal year after the effective date of UGG for nonfederal entities to implement the new procurement standards.
-This election should be documented in writing (e.g. finance committee or board minutes).
+Contract recipients need to familiarize themselves with the new guidance.
+There are some areas of nuanced change and some, such as procurement guidelines, with substantial changes.
+The government is providing a grace period of one full fiscal year for nonfederal entities to implement the new standards.
+You should document this election in writing (e.g. finance committee or board minutes).

 The best on-line resource for accessing the Uniform Guidance is Council on Financial Assistance Reform 2 C.F.R 200 Uniform Guidance.
 This is the website of the Council on Finance Assistance Reform (COFAR), an organization of top-level government financial managers.
 The COFAR website has links to the UGG, to the impending rules from each federal department, training materials, and FAQs.